SinaParvaresh/webScraper/README.md

 ## A subReddit stock title scraper

 This program will scrape any subreddit set by the user, and return the top 5 most frequently mentioned stocks.
+Those stocks are then stored into a JSON file.

+A CSV which contains the information of each topic in the sub Reddit such as the title, date/time posted, and score is automatically created for you when running the program.

 ## Installation

-Check if Python is installed (version 3 is required)
+Check if Python is installed (version 3.7+ is required)

 ```
 python --version